MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-03-Transform-data.md

 # Transform data with Apache Spark in Azure Databricks

 Azure Databricks is a Microsoft Azure-based version of the popular open-source Databricks platform.
 Azure Databricks is built on Apache Spark, and offers a highly scalable solution for data engineering and analysis tasks that involve working with data in files.

 Common data transformation tasks in Azure Databricks include data cleaning, performing aggregations, and type casting.
 These transformations are essential for preparing data for analysis and are part of the larger ETL (Extract, Transform, Load) process.

 This exercise should take approximately **30** minutes to complete.

+> **Note**: The Azure Databricks user interface is subject to continual improvement.
+The user interface may have changed since the instructions in this exercise were written.

 ## Provision an Azure Databricks workspace